 “Our female FitBot mannequin can adjust to just about any female body type, giving women the confidence that they are making a successful online purchase without the need to return,” says Heikki Haldre, CEO and co-founder of Fits.me.

-Learn more about Fits.me and check out the interview we did (by the end of last year) with the co-founder and CEO Heikki Haldre.
+Learn more about Fits.me and check out the interview we did at the end of last year with co-founder and CEO Heikki Haldre.

 By the way: You can find out about other interesting startups from Estonia in this list.